Rugby union in Australia: Super Rugby

-After many changes in format, Super Rugby now involves five Australian sides (Queensland Reds, New South Wales Waratahs, ACT Brumbies, Melbourne Rebels, and Western Force), along with 5 New Zealand sides and two Pacific Island teams.
-The reigning champions are a New Zealand side the Crusaders.
+After many changes in format, Super Rugby now involves four Australian sides (Queensland Reds, New South Wales Waratahs, ACT Brumbies, and Western Force), along with 5 New Zealand sides and two Pacific Island teams.

 Prior to the creation of professional Super Rugby in 1996, there were a number of other Oceania-African competitions that featured representative teams from both Queensland and New South Wales, such as the Super 10 competition, which Queensland won twice.
 Before that there was the South Pacific Championship, also known as the Super 6.
-State teams have been playing each other since the late 1800s, when Queensland first took on New South Wales in Sydney.
-The Australian Provincial Championship (APC) was also played in 2006, featuring the Australian Super 14 teams.
+State teams have been playing each other in representative matches since the late 1800s, with the first match being played on the 12th of August 1882 at the Sydney Cricket Ground between New South Wales and Queensland.
+The match ending in a 26-4 victory for New South Wales.

+Australian Provincial Championship and Australian Rugby Championship

+The Australian Provincial Championship (APC) began in 2006, running for 1 year and featured the 4 Australian Super 14 teams, with the ACT Brumbies crowned APC champions.
+In 2007 this competition became the Australian Rugby Championship (ARC) and featured 8 new teams created specifically for the new league.
+The championship would only last for 1 year, playing out the whole 2007 season, before the decision was made by the Australian Rugby Union to fold the championship due to losses of $4.7 million for the 2007 season, and forecast losses for a 2008 season standing at a further $3.3 million.
+The Central Coast Rays were the only ARC champions defeating the Melbourne Rebels in the final.

+The championship included teams which would go on to appear in other Rugby competitions.
+The Melbourne Rebels would join Super Rugby in 2011 and 3 teams would later join the National Rugby Championship.

 National Rugby Championship

 In late 2013, Rugby Australia (then known as the Australian Rugby Union) announced plans to launch a new domestic competition to be known as the National Rugby Championship (NRC) with the goal of bridging the gap between club rugby and Super Rugby.
 Originally expected to involve 10 teams, and ultimately unveiled in March 2014 with nine teams, the NRC began play in August 2014, with the season running through to November.
 The inaugural NRC teams included four in NSW, two in Queensland and one each in Canberra, Melbourne and Perth.
 After the 2016 season, one of the NSW teams was dropped from the competition and was replaced by the Fijian Drua, an effective developmental side for the Fiji national team.
 The competition was disbanded in 2020.

-The country's previous attempt to launch a national domestic competition came in 2007 in the form of the Australian Rugby Championship (ARC).
-It included eight teams in all, with a geographic distribution almost identical to that of the first three seasons of the NRC, with the exception of one fewer NSW team.
-The aim of the competition, scheduled to run from August finishing in October with the final, was similar to that of the NRC.
-The ARU scrapped the competition for the 2008 season due to the union suffering an A$4.7 million loss.